sabifo4/Tutorial_MCMCtree/01_PC/01_Hessian/README.md

 ## 1. Pick rate prior

 We will use a vague gamma distribution for the dataset considering the tree height (molecular distance in substitutions per site) and the divergence time at the root of the phylogeny (in time unit).
 As the [tree file in NEXUS](../../00_data/00_raw_data/tree_ML.nexus) format has information about the branhc lengths, we can load this file in `R` to estimate the tree height.
-We also have defined the root calibration in [the calibrated tree file](../../00_data/01_inp_data/tree_ML_calib.tree), which is a rough idea of the age of the root of the phylogeny based on the fossil record.
+We also have defined the root calibration in the calibrated tree file file that you just generated, which is a rough idea of the age of the root of the phylogeny based on the fossil record.
 This calibration suggests that the mean root age is 583 Myr (i.e., the first parameter of the ST distribution used to calibrate the root is $\alpha=5.83$, and so we can use either 583 Myr (time unit = 1 Myr) or 5.83 in 100 Myr time unit.

 By setting a vague shape ($\alpha=2$) for the gamma distribution, we can account for the uncertainty on the mean rate.
 If we had more knowledge on the mean rate, however, we should use a narrower prior with a larger $\alpha$ that better represents our prior information.